 Amazing weather, scooter ride, the fresh joy of having done something adventurous, and almost no one around except the 3 of us, it was as good as a movie!

 We visited a Buddhist Monastery nearby.
 Sun was already down the horizon.
-Soon it started pouring and within a few minutes we were all drenched in rain.
-Rain had made it difficult for us to ride any further.
+Soon it started pouring and within a few minutes, we were all drenched in rain.
+The rain had made it difficult for us to ride any further.